Video tape recorder: History

 In 1953 Eduard Schüller of Telefunken patented the helical scan technology.
 Another solution was transverse-scan technology, developed by Ampex around 1954, in which the recording heads are mounted on a spinning drum and record tracks in the transverse direction, across the tape.
 By recording on the full width of the tape rather than just a narrow track down the center, this technique achieved a much higher density of data per linear centimeter of tape, allowing a lower tape speed of 15 inches per second to be used.
 The Ampex VRX-1000 became the world's first commercially successful videotape recorder in 1956.
 It uses the 2″ quadruplex format, using two-inch (5.1 cm) tape.
 Because of its US$50,000 price, the Ampex VRX-1000 could be afforded only by the television networks and the largest individual stations.

+By early 1957 the only successful manufacturer of videotape was 3M, the product being exceedingly difficult to manufacture to the necessary quality.
+The three U.S. networks officially inaugurated use of videotape on 28 April 1957, "with the changeover to daylight saving time," at which time there were "probably not more than 50 useable rolls of tape among them—it was that critical."

 Ampex's quadruplex magnetic tape video recording system has certain limitations, such as the lack of clean pause, or still-frame, capability, because when tape motion is stopped, only a single segment of the picture recording is present at the playback heads (only 16 lines of the picture in each segment), so it can only reproduce recognizable pictures when the tape is playing at normal speed.)
 But in spite of its drawbacks it remained the broadcasting studio standard until about 1980.
 The helical scan system overcame this limitation.

-In the 1959 JVC demonstrated its first helical scan VTR named KV-1.
+In 1959 JVC demonstrated its first helical scan VTR named KV-1.
 In 1963, Philips introduced its EL3400 1" helical scan recorder (aimed at the business and domestic user), and Sony marketed the 2" PV-100, its first open-reel VTR intended for business, medical, airline, and educational use.